networkmastered/obsidian-compress/README.md

 ## Uninstalling
-[!WARNING]
+>**Warning**
 BEFORE UNINSTALLING/DISABLING THIS PLUGIN.
-CONVERT YOUR FILES BACK TO AN MARKDOWN!
+CONVERT YOUR FILES BACK TO A MARKDOWN!<br>

-<i style="color:red">If not, you will not be able to access compressed files.
-You can still reinstall the plugin and convert.</i>
+If not, you will NOT be able to access compressed files.
+You will still be able to reinstall the plugin and convert the files.

 ## Future
 We plan on adding better compression and a better system to allow files to be in plaintext while editing.

 ## What comes packaged:
 The compression plugin is packaged with pako, a compression library and a custom one.
-The plugin also comes with the following **features**:
+The plugin also comes with the following

+**features**:

 Buttons:
 > "**Create new ctxt**" - will create a new .ctxt file.<br>